2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### Energy consumption in perspective

 To fully assess the environmental impact of Bitcoin, it is crucial to understand that energy consumption is not inherently bad.
-Bitcoin uses **less than 1%** of the world's energy extraction, and much of the energy consumed is **renewable or otherwise wasted energy**.
+Bitcoin uses **less than 1%** of the world's energy, and much of the energy consumed is **renewable or otherwise wasted**.
 Bitcoin miners often utilize energy sources that would otherwise go unused, such as stranded or flared natural gas.
 This feature makes Bitcoin's energy consumption more efficient than critics suggest:contentReference[oaicite:0]{index=0}:contentReference[oaicite:1]{index=1}.

 ![Image](assets/5/4.webp)